Inspiaaa/Micro8/README.md

 - A custom 8-bit RISC **instruction set architecture** (ISA) similar to RISC-V.
 - A **computer built from scratch** that implements this ISA, designed using the digital logic simulation software [Digital](https://github.com/hneemann/Digital).
 - A **general-purpose assembler** that can be used for similar projects.
-- An assembler specifically built for this computer, built on top of this framework.
+- An assembler specifically designed for this computer, built on this framework.
 - Example assembly programs for demonstrating the computer's capabilities.

+This document not only explains how this computer was designed and constructed, but also outlines how you can create an assembler for your own computer designs.
+See the *Assembler* section.

 # Computer